Skip to main content

 * This pattern translates well to TLS/TCP load balancers, by using a

-TCP TLV instead of an HTTP header.
+TLS TLV instead of an HTTP header.

-DANE client authentication is successful.
+proxy (and load balancer) unless DANE client authentication is

 4.1.2.
 Example 2: TLS authentication for HTTPS API interaction, DANE